 Now you understand what a UTR number is and how it fits into everyday payments.
 This number is like a tracking slip for your money.
 It shows where the money went, when it was sent, and if it reached the right place.

-The best thing about this number is that you can use it to follow your payment without guessing.
+The key benefit of a UTR number is that it allows you to track payments accurately.
 If a transfer is stuck or delayed, just do a UTR number check and give that number to your bank.
 It helps them trace the payment much faster.

 Each type of transfer has its own format.
 A UTR number example for UPI has 12 digits.
 For NEFT, the number has 16 characters.
 For RTGS, it goes up to 22.
 These are called UTR number digits, and they help identify the type of payment.